ingenthr/blogs.ingenthron.org/content/post/not-COVID-19.md

 6, I ended up going back to bed because I just didn't feel well (and Michelle offered).
 I did a couple of errands that day.
 Some shopping for bike tubes (I'd hoped to take Josephine on some rides during vacation)  and things we needed.
+Dropped off the car which started having some clutch noise.
+That night, had some chills when gettign up in the night to use the bathroom adn first thing the next morning.
 The evening of day 6, a Friday night, just wasn't any better.
 We tried to sit out in the backyard, something that would normally feel really comfortable to me this time of year, but I just felt odd.
 For example, one really odd symptom was that the back of my